Classic Music City Attractions

 As one of the most beautiful cities in the United States, it is no wonder that this city is home to some of the most stunning pieces of architecture.
 From landmarks to universities and everything in between, those who have a passion for history are sure to have an amazing time exploring these places.

 Filled with prestige and wonder, Vanderbilt University is an amazing piece of history.
 This private research university was founded in 1873 and has paved the way for educational institutions within Davidson County and middle Tennessee.
 Currently offering many different undergraduate and graduate programs, Vanderbilt remains one of the most coveted secondary education institutions in the entire country.

 Located in Centennial Park, the Parthenon is an extravagant wonder to be seen.
 A full-scale replica of the very building located in Athens, it was built in 1897 and has since been one of the most popular landmarks in the city.

 The Tennessee Capitol building is not only a glorious sight to be seen, but it is the cornerstone of everything governmental that happens in the city.
 It was established as a National Historic Landmark and designed by William Strickland.
-Designed in the Greek Revival style, its design is easily recognizable and is a highly sought after attraction in Nashville.
+Designed in the Greek Revival style, its design is easily recognizable and is a highly sought after attraction.

 Fun in Nature

-If you are looking to simply enjoy the finer things that Nashville has to offer, check out the Cumberland River.
-Stretching through the city, the river is home to a variety of unique views as well as activities such as the General Jackson which allow guests to get out and experience Nashville in a new way.
+If you are looking to simply enjoy the finer things that the city has to offer, check out the Cumberland River.
+Stretching through the city, the river is home to a variety of unique views as well as activities such as the General Jackson which allow guests to get out and experience the area in a new way.

 Music City Art & Museums